pfnet/pfrl/README.md

 ## Environments

-Environments that support the subset of OpenAI gymnasium's interface (`reset` and `step` methods) can be used.
+Environments that support the subset of Farama Foundation's gymnasium's interface (`reset` and `step` methods) can be used.

 ## Contributing